 Ineligible candidates include:

 - Recent university graduates (even if they have significant positions).

-- Individuals who attended a graduate school in the United States for one academic year or more during the during the seven years prior to August 2023.
+- Individuals who attended a graduate school in the United States for one academic year or more during the seven years prior to August 2024.

 - Individuals with dual citizenship or permanent resident status.